telekom-mms/trivy-dojo-report-operator/README.md

 ## Creating new Releases

-Release creation is fully automated on push to the main branch
+* On push to main
   * a new release version is calculated
   * versions in all files are automatically updated
+  * a draft release is created

+* On publish of the draft release a
   * new tag is created
   * new release is created
   * new container image build
   * new helm chart published

 ## License